Mahim1997/CoMP-JT-Simulation/README.md

-# CoMP-JT-Simulation
+# CoMP Networks Simulation
-Codes for CoMP-JT in-depth simulation.
+Codes for CoMP networks in-depth simulation.

 * Java used for simulation codes (and preliminary graph generation)
 * MATLAB used for (final) graph generation